Tagansko-Krasnopresnenskaya line: History

-Tagansko-Krasnopresnenskaya line is a classic example of Soviet urban planning, sometimes referred to as the seventh stage of the Metro.
+The Tagansko-Krasnopresnenskaya line is a classic example of Soviet urban planning, sometimes referred to as the seventh stage of the Moscow Metro.
 Construction began in the early 1960s, and in 1966 the first complete segment was opened.
 In the practice of Moscow radial line openings, it began at the ring and left through to the new housing massifs on the southeast of Moscow, originally called the Zhdanovskaya line (Ждановская линия).
 The construction of the new radius was designed to maximize the efficiency of it with the land-based transportation.
-All the stations were built on major transport links and the stations Tekstilschiki and Vykhino were integrated into a single transport complex with the railroad stations.
+All the stations were built on major transport links and the stations Tekstilshchiki and Vykhino were integrated into a single transport complex with the railroad stations.

-The path began at the Taganka Square (on the ring) and followed the Marxist street/Volgograd avenue through the neighbourhoods of Pechatniki, Kuzminki and Tekstilshchiki.
-On its final stretch, the line deviates from the Volgograd avenue and crosses onto the Ryazan avenue and terminates at a combined cross-platform transfer to the railways at Vykhino.
+The first segment of the line, originally constructed in 1966, begins at the Taganka Square and follows Volgogradsky avenue through the neighbourhoods of Pechatniki, Kuzminki and Tekstilshchiki.
+On its final stretch, the line deviates from the Volgogradsky prospect and stretches northeast onto the Ryazansky avenue, terminating at a combined cross-platform transfer to Vykhino (then Zhdanovskaya) railway station.
+The newly opened radial line was named Zhdanovskaya by the name of its southeastern terminus.

-Although the geology of the line was unfavourable, so to cut down costs, the builders adopted a cut-and-cover method for tunnel construction building them out of large concrete boxes.
-In some cases, like the second stretch of the Volgogrdsky Prospekt-Tekstilshchiki path, in a rare occurrence for Moscow, the track goes on the surface, as with the approach to Vykhino.